-Successful completion of a doctor of chiropractic degree is a minimum eligibility requirement for examination before the licensing boards in all 50 states and the District of Columbia, and all foreign countries that license chiropractic practitioners.
+Successful completion of a doctor of chiropractic degree, or its equivalent, is a minimum eligibility requirement for examination before the licensing boards in all 50 states and the District of Columbia, and all foreign countries that license chiropractic practitioners.
 Some jurisdictions may impose requirements for licensure in addition to a D.C. degree.
-Students should become familiar with the licensure policies and requirements of the jurisdiction in which they intend to practice.
-Information regarding licensure policies and requirements may be found in the Career Services Office or the Greenawalt Library.
+Professional licensure requirements vary by jurisdiction.
+Students should not rely upon staff descriptions or statements regarding licensure requirements and need to consult directly with the licensure board for the profession and in the state or province in which they intend to practice.
+Information regarding licensure policies and requirements may be found in the Office of Alumni Relations and Career Services Office or the Greenawalt Library.